 I love to repurpose furniture and household items!

-Whether is it a chair or a smaller project, you too can make something new again!
 Take this old serving tray, I use this all the time; to take food into another room, to serve meals outside, especially for guests.
 This old tray has seen better days yet it is a great size and in really good shape, with the exception of a few nicks and scratches.

 I am going to show you how you can rejuvenate this tray to make it look new, and customize it to fit your style.